douginoz/iceicedata/README.md

 ## Features and Functionality

 1. **Station ID Handling**:
-   - The program accepts a station ID to process data from a specific weather station.
+   - The program accepts one or more station IDs, obtainable from browsing the tempestwx.com map.
-   - The station ID can be provided using the `-i` or `--station-id` option.
+   - The station ID(s) can be provided using the `-i` or `--station-id` parameter
-   - Multiple station IDs can be specified (comma separated) or by including a file with the list of stations.
+   - Multiple station IDs can be specified (comma separated) or by including a file with the list of stations, e.g. '-i 41866', '-i 41866,147444', or '-i filename.txt'.

 2. **Data Extraction**:
    - The program retrieves detailed weather data from the selected station, including air temperature, wind speed, wind direction, rain data, and other relevant meteorological parameters.